Playlist of Music That Feels Like Sunshine After Rain

 Joanna Newsom – Sprout and the Bean

 Oh, incredible Joanna Newsom!
-A voice like embroidered silk, like the ribbons and bodies weaving in a May pole dance!
-Songs that weave tapestries of all the things might have been, with motifs of milk and flowers and dancing bears!
-In Sprout and the Bean, Joanna plucks drops of gentle rain from her harp, and her voice is the sun after a spring shower.
+A voice like embroidered silk, like the ribbons and bodies weaving in a May pole dance.
+Witness how her songs weave tapestries of all the things might have been, with motifs of milk and flowers and dancing bears.
+In Sprout and the Bean, Joanna plucks drops of rain from with the witchery of her harp, and her hallowed voice is sun after a spring shower.

 Eliza Rickman – Pretty Little Head